tinawangice/Personalized-Automatic-Email-Reply/README.md

-This is data-x course project of UCB,
+This is data-x course project from UCB.

-I have developed the email generation system, which contains 2 main parts:
+AI_training_and_email_detecting Folder contains the code for the email generation system, which contains 2 main parts:

 Seq2Seq Model for email generating – which will automatically output the reply based on the input.
 API connects gmail to the Seq2Seq Model